 In a nutshell, design by committee is what happens when multiple parties are involved in the product design process, and all of their input is treated equally.
 It gets further exacerbated when all final product decisions are made collectively.

-By relying on the wisdom of the crowd, instead of empowering a single person to guide and own the final output from the design process, it’s not uncommon to end up with products full of good intentions that fail to completely satisfy the target market.
+By relying on the crowd’s wisdom, instead of empowering a single person to guide and own the final output from the design process, it’s not uncommon to end up with products full of good intentions that fail to satisfy the target market completely.

-The problem is not with the feedback itself, but with how the product team chooses to act on it.
+The problem is not with the feedback itself but with how the product team chooses to act.